 Source: United States Department of Agriculture (USDA)

-When you walk by the fruits and vegetable section, do you wonder why the fruit and veggie platters are so expensive?
+When you walk by the fruits and vegetables section, do you wonder why the fruit and veggie platters are so expensive?

 Sure, the fruits and vegetables are nicely cut and packaged together, but you can easily make the same trays with the EXACT same fruits and vegetables at half the cost!

-Those ready to go trays are made and priced for people that are in a hurry and don’t have time to prepare food themselves.
+Those ready-to-go trays are made and priced for people who are in a hurry and don’t have time to prepare food themselves.

 Fruit and veggie platters are great for gatherings and parties, but definitely not for our wallets.
 Buy whole produce and cut them yourself.